 - Enter a theme park.

-- Stop by Guest Relations near the Main Entrance.
-At Disneyland, visit City Hall.
-At Disney California Adventure, visit the Chamber of Commerce.
+- Stop by Guest Relations.
+At Disneyland, visit City Hall or any of the Guest Relations kiosks.
+At Disney California Adventure, visit the Chamber of Commerce or any of the Guest Relations kiosks.
+The kiosks usually have shorter lines than City Hall and Chamber of Commerce.
 Bring all of the valid theme park tickets or passes for each member of your group with you.

 - Explain your disability to the cast members.
 Be as detailed as possible so they can provide accommodations based on your specific needs.